On the Iterative Decoding of High-Rate LDPC Codes With Applications in Compressed Sensing: Background on Coding and CS

-The process of generating the observation symbols can also be seen in a bipartite Tanner graph representation.
-Figure.
-1 shows the encoder structure.
+The process of generating the measurement variables can also be seen from the bipartite Tanner graph representation.
+Figure 1 shows the encoder structure.
 Each non-zero entry in $\Phi$ is the edge-weight of its corresponding edge in this graph.
-Therefore, the observation process associated with a degree $d$ check node is as follows: \begin{enumerate} \item Encoding: The observation symbol is the weighted sum (using the edge weights) of the $d$ neighboring signal components. \end{enumerate} In this work, we only consider strictly sparse signals and we use two decoders based on verification which were proposed and analyzed in \cite{Luby-it05}.
+Therefore, the measurement process associated with a degree $d$ check node is as follows: \begin{enumerate} \item Encoding: The measurement variable is the weighted sum (using the edge weights) of the $d$ neighboring variable nodes given by $y_{i}=\sum_{j}\Phi_{ij}x_{i}$. \end{enumerate} In this work, we consider only strictly-sparse signals and we use two decoders based on verification, which were first proposed and analyzed in \cite{Luby-it05}.
 The second algorithm was also proposed independently for CS in \cite{Sarvotham-isit06}.
-The decoding process uses the following rules: \begin{enumerate} \item If a measurement is zero, then all the neighboring variable nodes are verified as zero. \item If a check node is of degree one, verify the variable node with the value of the measurement. \item {[}Enhanced verification{]} If two check nodes overlap in a single variable node and have the same measurement value, then verify that variable node to the value of the measurement. \item Remove all verified variable nodes and the edges attached to them by subtracting out the verified values from the measurements. \item Repeat steps 1-4 until decoding succeeds or makes no further progress. \end{enumerate} Note the first algorithm follows steps 1, 2, 4 and 5.
+The decoding process uses the following rules: \begin{enumerate} \item If a measurement is zero, then all neighboring variable nodes are verified as zero. \item If a check node is of degree one, then verify the variable node with the value of the measurement. \item {[}Enhanced verification{]} If two check nodes overlap in a single variable node and have the same measurement value, then verify that variable node to the value of the measurement. \item Remove all verified variable nodes and the edges attached to them by subtracting out the verified values from the measurements. \item Repeat steps 1-4 until decoding succeeds or makes no further progress. \end{enumerate} Note the first algorithm follows steps 1, 2, 4 and 5.
 The second algorithm follows steps from 1 to 5.
 These two algorithms correspond to the first and second algorithms in \cite{Luby-it05} and are referred to as LM1 and node-based LM2 (LM2-NB) in this paper \footnote{In \cite{Luby-it05}, the second algorithm (which we refer to as LM2) was described in a node-based (NB) fashion (as above), but analyzed using a message-based (MB) density-evolution.
 There is an implicit assumption that the two algorithms perform the same.
 In fact, they perform differently and the LM2-NB algorithm is superior as observed in \cite{Zhang-globe07}\cite{zp-it-lmp}. }.
-Note that LDPC codes with regular check degree and Poisson symbol degree with LM2-NB decoding is identical to the Sudocodes introduced in \cite{Sarvotham-isit06}.
-In \cite{zp-it-lmp}, the LM2-NB algorithm which is an enhanced version of message-based LM2 (LM2-MB) is analyzed precisely.
+The Sudocodes introduced in \cite{Sarvotham-isit06} are simply LDPC codes with a regular check d.d. and Poisson variable d.d. that use LM2-NB reconstruction.
+One drawback of this choice is that the Poisson variable d.d. with finite-mean has (w.h.p.) a linear fraction of variables nodes that do not participate in any measurement \cite{Luby-focs02}.
+For this reason, Sudocodes require a two-phase encoding that prevents the scheme from achieving a constant oversampling rate.
+A detailed discussion of the LM2-NB algorithm, which is a node-based improvement of the message-based LM2 (LM2-MB), can be found in \cite{zp-it-lmp}.